- Where are you located?

 How do I reserve a puppy? back to top

 You can reserve a puppy by filling out the application indicating what breed, color, sex, and size you’ll consider.
 Once we review your application we’ll get back to you with our availability or info on our upcoming litters.
-If the litter is already born you’ll be asked to place a $500 deposit to reserve a puppy in the litter.
-If the litter has not been born I will add you to a contact list and you’ll be contacted once the puppies are born.
-No money is required to be on the contact list!
+If the litter has been bred or has already born you’ll be asked to place a $500 deposit to reserve a puppy in the litter.

 Is the deposit refundable? back to top